LHEC 261 / EU Regulation

 Lufthansa offered me €250 as 'goodwill compensation' for a long-haul delay — should I accept?

 Only if you were on a short-haul flight (under 1,500km).
 For medium-haul (1,500–3,500km) you are owed €400; for long-haul (over 3,500km) you are owed €600.
-Lufthansa's 'goodwill' offers are frequently below the statutory rate.
+Lufthansa's 'goodwill' offers are sometimes below the statutory rate.
 Do not sign any settlement form until you have confirmed the correct legal amount for your route.
 Accepting a partial settlement without a waiver still allows you to claim the balance — contact us before accepting.

 I was downgraded from business class on my Lufthansa flight — what am I owed?